pyta-uoft/website/index.md

 ### Redefined builtin (W0622) {#W0622}

-This error occurs when you are trying to redefine a built-in function.
+This error occurs when you are trying to redefine a [built-in function][Built-in Functions].

 ~~~~ {include="W0622_redefined_builtin"}
 ~~~~